The Pros and Cons of an LLC: Decide on Your Business Structure

 A limited liability company is a hybrid concept that marries the liability protection of a corporation with the flexibility, simplicity, and tax advantages of a partnership.
 An LLC can have one or many owners, officially called “members.”
 Individuals, other LLCs, corporations, or foreign entities can all be LLC members, and there are no limits to how many members a limited liability company can have.

 Certain business types, such as insurance companies and banks, generally cannot be formed as LLCs.
-Despite these restrictions, more than 2.4 million US businesses identify as limited liability companies today.
+Despite these restrictions, more than 21.6 million US businesses today identify as some form of an LLC.
 According to the IRS, this is the country’s fastest-growing business variant.

 To help you decide whether structuring your new business as a limited liability company is a wise choice, we’ve compiled a comprehensive list of LLC advantages and disadvantages.
 Let’s get started.